Skip to content

 • Team SMS summaries require an add-on

-Zoom Phone integrates seamlessly with Zoom’s other collaboration tools, making it a natural choice for businesses using Zoom for video meetings.
-It offers a range of VoIP features, including auto-attendants, real-time call analytics, and an AI-powered assistant.
+Zoom Phone integrates seamlessly with Zoom’s other communication tools.
+This makes it an easy option to recommend if you’re already using it for your video meetings.
+It offers a range of VoIP phone features, including auto-attendants, real-time call analytics, and an AI-powered assistant.

 • US & Canada Metered: $10 per user per month for metered domestic calling, SMS and MMS in the US and Canada, auto-attendant, and Zoom meetings